tomahg/Gulla.Episerver.AutomaticImageDescription/doc/attributes/AnalyzeImageForCelebrities.md

 May be added to the following property types:

 - String: A comma separated list of celebrities.
-- IList<string>: A list of celebrities.
+- IList&lt;string&gt;: A list of celebrities.

 **Example**
 ``` C#